SERBAKOW TIBOR

 INDIVIDUAL EXHIBITIONS:

-2013 Pécs, House of Arts and Literature
+2013 House of Arts and Literature, Pécs (Hungary)

 2013 Chapel of Pécsvárad Castle (Hungary)

-GROUP EXHIBITIONS
+GROUP EXHIBITIONS:

-I have actively participated in several national and foreign exhibitions, e.g. with FISE, Austria, Germany, Italy, Estonia, metalsmith biennials, Art Exhibitions of Baranya County and Pécs (Hungary), thematic exhibitions.
+He has actively participated in several national and foreign exhibitions, e.g. with FISE, Austria, Germany, Italy, Estonia, metalsmith biennials, Art Exhibitions of Baranya County and Pécs (Hungary), thematic exhibitions.

 2017 – Palace of Art, Budapest, National Salon for Applied Artists and Design Artists.
 Work of art exhibited: Easter Consecrating Well of Pécs Basilica